nathanMcL/nathanMcL.github.io/ReadMe.md

 ### Inspired Me

+The Inspired me page, are things that I think are good qualities.
+I plan to add to the pop-up clouds.
+I am thinking of quotes that resonate with me regarding the pop-up cloud data-trait items. <br>

 Responsive design is sort of fun in the aspect of noticing how different devices or screen size affects the design.<br>